 return: The data type of the return value is the same as the input data type.

-How to use Snowflake Substring Function?
+How to use the Snowflake Substring Function?

 The SUBSTRING () function returns the position of a string or binary value from the complete string, starting with the character specified by substring_start_index.
 If any input is null, null is returned.

-Examples for Snowflake Substring
+Examples of Snowflake Substring

 Example 1: Get the substring from a specific string in Snowflake